absence/absence.github.com/README.md

 ### Change Log

+2013-04-10 ~ Theo
+* Notes: added question as a type.
+Added more formatting
+* Chapter 4, section 1-2: more tidying

 2013-04-09 ~ Theo
 * Notes: added description as a type
 * Chapter 4, section 2: added page numbers and text throughout